epsy/clize/README.rst

     $ python3 hello.py dave --no-capitalize
     Hello dave!

-You can find the documentation at: http://clize.readthedocs.io/
+You can find the documentation and tutorials at http://clize.readthedocs.io/